bartjanvanommeren/DWA-vj2017-Kwizzert/README.md

  - There are teams
  - Team sizes do not matter
+ - Teams can only join at the beginning of a game
  - Atleast two teams signup but there can be more participating teams
  - A game consists of multiple rounds and each round has 12 questions
  - Questions can be selected from 3 categories